 One of a countries most distinctive features is in its pay phones.
 They're not seen in any other nation the same way, and since if you come here you'll almost certainly be using them, here they are!
 Note that there are 2 of them--the neon-green is the older type and the drab gray one the newer type.
 Both are still found all over Japan, but eventually the green ones will disappear.

 So how are they different?
-Well, the biggest differences are that the green phones are for domestic calls only (unless you sign up with a company that hooks up your calls internationally).
+Well, the biggest differences are that the green phones are for domestic calls only (unless you use a separate company's calling card or sign up to be able to call internationally).
 Some of the gray phones are only for domestic calls like the green one, but others allow direct international calls also.
-(You'd be an idiot to use the Japanese international telecoms though, with their outrageous prices and constant telemarketing harassment -- sign up with a callback company or use a prepaid card service!!)
+(You'd be an idiot to use the Japanese international telecoms though, with their outrageous prices and constant telemarketing harassment -- use Skype, a prepaid card service, or sign up with a callback company!!)
 See the gold bars around the gray phone's LED display?
 That shows you it's able to place international calls also.

 Both phones let you pay by either using 10 yen, 100 yen, or a thin magnetic telephone card.
 Nearly any convenience store, kiosk, and many phone booths have vending machines for phone cards.
 There is a 500 yen type (50 ten-yen units) or a 1000 yen type with 105 ten-yen units.
 They are not refundable, and phones do not give change for unused portions of 100 yen coins.
 If you do place an international call, you can use only 100 yen coins or the cards.
 Since certain youths who're fed up with Japanese prices for international calls found a way to recycle spent cards, the gray phones on city streets have been changed to only accept 100 yen coins for such calls.
 Another difference is that the gray phones have both an analog and digital phone jack you can connect a laptop or palmtop to for sending data, a fax etc. There are also a few variations of the green phone, and older bulkier type as well as a smaller, phone-card only type.